 Every employee of the Department shall take the Loyalty Oath required by State law and municipal ordinance.
-No compensation may be after administration of the test.
-I haid to any employee who does not onform with the provisions of the Lovalty Oath Law.
+No compensation may be paid to any employee who does not conform with the provisions of the Loyalty Oath Law.

-ADMINISTERING LOYALTY OATH.
+776.20 RESPONSIBILITY FOR ADMINISTERING LOYALTY OATH.

-The Commanding Officer, Personnel pivision, shall administer, or cause to Muscular Strength and Endurant he administered, to all personnel Tests.
-These tests are designed employed by the Department measure abdominal and upper-bod subsequent to October 3, 1950, the Lovalty Oath required by State law. many bent-knee sit-ups, with hand If necessary to assist in discharging clasped behind the head, as possible this responsibility, the Commanding Officer, Personnel Division, may direct certain other employees of the Department to appear before the City Clerk for deputization in connection with the administration of the Employees so deputized may be directed by the face down with hands clasped behin Commanding Officer, Personnel Division, to administer the Loyalty the Commanding Officer, Personnel Division, and other employees designated by him to administer the Loyalty Oath, shall appear before the City Clerk of Los Angeles for the urpose of deputization to administer Loyalty Oath.
-The deputization shall be in effect until the termination of the employee or until the Chief of Police informs the City Clerk that the employee is no longer to administer such oath.
+The Commanding Officer, Personnel Division, shall administer, or cause to be administered, to all personnel employed by the Department subsequent to October 3, 1950, the Loyalty Oath required by State law.
+If necessary to assist in discharging this responsibility, the Commanding Officer, Personnel Division, may direct certain other employees of the Department to appear before the City Clerk for deputization in connection with the administration of the Loyalty Oath.
+Employees so deputized may be directed by the Commanding Officer, Personnel Division, to administer the Loyalty .
+Oath: